JeffersonLab/clas12-beamspot/README.md

 Analysis of the beam position.

 Author: F. Bossù (fbossu at jlab.org)<br>
-Based on S. Stepanynan's work: CLAS12 Note 2020-003
+Based on S. Stepanynan's work: CLAS12 Note 2020-003<br>
+Special thanks to N. Baltzell

 ## How to use it

-You can use the `run.sh` script or<br>
+You can use the `run.sh` script
-`java -Xms1024m -cp ".:$CLAS12DIR/lib/clas/*:$CLAS12DIR/lib/plugins/*" BeamSpot [arguments]`

-If you run it on some hipo files, it runs the beam spot analysis.
-It saves some canvases, the results and a txt file containing the histograms.

-If you have run it already (let's say on the farm) and you want to re-analyse the output without the hipo files, then you can run it without arguments as long as the `h2_z_phi.txt` file is in the current directory.

-*Examples*<br>
+> ./run.sh

+The help message already will give you some info:

+>   Usage : BeamSpot  [input1] [input2] ....

+>   Options :

+>        -B : Batch mode, no graphics (default = 0)
+>        -H : Interpret inputs as HIPO histogram files (instead of DSTs) and add them together (default = 0)
+>        -O : String prefix for output file names (default = BeamSpot)
+>        -T : Interpret input as a TXT histogram file (instead of HIPO DSTs) (default = 0)
+>        -X : Run with no output files (default = 0)

+Example: running over many DST files in bach mode and then merging the output for the final analysis<br>

+> ./run.sh -O BeamSpot[number] /path/to/rec_clas_003219.evio.[number]*hipo

+Changing the `[number]` at your covenience.
+Then it is possible to merge all the output histograms either reading the output txt or hipo files

-> ./run.sh *hipo
+> ./run.sh -T 1 *txt

 or

-> ./run.sh
+> ./run.sh -H 1 *hipo

+The output CCDB table will be then produced.

 ## What it does